-The Park’s Shakespeare Garden (West Side from 79th to 80th Street) is planted with a bountiful number of spring bulbs in addition to flowering cherry trees.
+The Park’s Shakespeare Garden (West Side from 79th to 80th Street) is planted with a bountiful number of spring bulbs in addition to flowering cherry blossom trees.
 It’s a visual treat that rivals the masterpieces hanging at the Met.

 TravelingMom Tip: If you are visiting NYC with teens struggling with Shakespeare sonnets and plays, reading the 10 plaques featuring some of the author’s famous flower quotes might help them understand the Bard.

 If you’d like to know more about Central Park cherry blossom tours, the Central Park Conservancy conducts guided Cherry Blossoms Tours on select dates in April.
 Tickets are $15 for non-members.
 Check out the handy Central Park Bloom Guide to follow the flowers in the park.

 Want to get some exercise while you’re checking out NYC’s cherry blossoms?
 Then head to Riverside Park.
 Sited along the Hudson River on the Upper West Side of Manhattan, Riverside Park features a 4-mile long path.
 The section between 100th and 125th Streets is called the Cherry Walk.

 Many of these trees were part of the same batch of trees planted at the Tidal Basin in Washington D.C..
 They were presented as a gift in 1912 by the Committee of Japanese Residents of New York.
 Talk about a gift that keeps on giving!

 The closest parking lot to access the Cherry Walk is at 97th Street and the Henry Hudson Drive.